DeepAI-Research/Simverse/README.md

 Configure the flags as needed:
 - `--width` and `--height` are the resolution of the video.
+- `--start_index` and `--end_index` are the number of videos in the combinations you want to run.
+0-100 will compile all 100 videos.
 - `--combination_index` is the index of the combination to render.
 - `--output_dir` is the directory to save the rendered video.
 - `--hdri_path` is the directory containing the background images.